 Photo by Travelhapp, Sunset Cartagena Colombia

 Some activities, like hikes and expeditions in the nature, are better done in a group.
-Join our Colombia Solo Travelers Facebook Group to find other solo travelers near you that share your interests.
-(Our focus is on female solo traveler needs and interests.)
+If you’re a woman traveling alone, join our Colombia Solo Female Travelers Facebook Group to find other solo travelers near you that share your interests.

 Unfortunately, Cartagena has a bit of a reputation for ripping off tourists, but at least they don’t discriminate between Colombian and foreign travelers, haha.
 It’s always advisable to check prices carefully before making a purchase or placing an order in a restaurant or bar, and to double-check your bills.
 Of course, as always, these are just a few bad apples, and most people are great.